reefeconley/reefeconley.github.io/_pages/cv.md

 Awarded by Girton College, Cambridge for outstanding academic achievement in 2024–25.

 **Girton College Travel Award**
-Awarded by Girton College, Cambrdige for high-quality and constructive travel for scientific research.
+Awarded by Girton College, Cambridge for high-quality and constructive travel for scientific research.

 **Worts Travelling Scholars, Sir Bartle Frere’s Memorial, and Mary Euphrasia Mosley Awards**